Our charity vision and mission

 We are also members of NHS Charities Together which runs regular conferences for trustees, fundraisers and accountants.
 The accounting records and day-to-day administration of the funds are handled by the Charitable Funds Accountant.

-Key personnel and staff within the charity follow a remuneration package set by the government for NHS staff and are placed on a banded pay scale according to their role and responsibilities, so 100 per cent of all donations are spent solely on charitable causes.
+Key personnel and staff within the charity follow a remuneration package set by the government for NHS staff and are placed on a banded pay scale according to their role and responsibilities.

 The Charity has a corporate trustee: the Barking, Havering and Redbridge University Hospitals NHS Trust.
 The NHS Trust Board devolved responsibility for on-going management of funds to the Charitable Funds Committee that administers the funds on behalf of the corporate trustee.